Alexandermafi/git_for_dummies/README.md

 Comes with the git installation and is like a terminal for windows.
 Most Unix commands work (you can overwrite even more), but it's quite slow to use, which is a bit sad.

-### Use powershell

-You've probably heard of the command prompt (run: cmd).
-There's a better "version": (run: powershell).
-Powershell is even more powerful than the terminal; powershell can do everything .NET can do – i.e. quite a lot.

-There's a "plugin" for powershell that integrates git.
-Check [HERE] to make it work.
-Need help?
-Ask Anton.

 # 8. Pro Tip